FIWARE/tutorials.IoT-Agent/README.md

 #### Device Monitor

 For the purpose of this tutorial, a series of dummy IoT devices have been created, which will be attached to the context broker.
 Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](https://github.com/Fiware/tutorials.IoT-Sensors)
-The state of each device can be seen on the UltraLight device monitor web-page found at: `http://localhost:3000/device/monitor`
+The state of each device can be seen on the UltraLight device monitor web page found at: `http://localhost:3000/device/monitor`

 ![FIWARE Monitor](https://fiware.github.io/tutorials.IoT-Agent/img/device-monitor.png)